nbusseneau/hephaistos/README.md

 - Detecting if we are repatching a previously patched installation, in which case the original files are used as basis for in-place repatching without an intermediate restore operation.
 - Restoring Hades to its pre-patch state if need be.

-Everything is stored under the `hephaistos` directory.
+Everything is stored under the `hephaistos-data` directory.

 ## Why did you make this, and how did you know what to patch?